YongoDavid/Demo-2024/README.md

 wish me luck

-i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only
+i am sooo frustrated  , time is runnning and still i havent been able to figure out this laptop home view for laptop screens only i adjusted for mobile screens and it is w=roking perfectly now